 - Discuss options with your upholsterer so you’re both on the same page about what the finished product will look like.

 We know how intimidating this process can be, but we want to make it easy for fellow design lovers to make material selections that go along with their desired look.
 There can be a lot of coordination involved in making this project come together, but it’s always worth it in the end!

 You don’t have to reupholster the furniture yourself to be considered a DIY professional.

 Sometimes, DIY exists within the selection of materials and taking the project into your own hands to achieve your desired result.
 There are quite a few advantages to tackling the task on your own!
 Here are a few of our favorite reasons to DIY (by hand or not) your next upholstery project:

 - If you’re someone who enjoys creative control, selecting a COM will not only give you that, but you’ll end up with a unique piece of furniture.

-- Create unique furniture and textile combinations that you don’t frequently see used together (like a modern piece of furniture with a traditional textile.)
+- Create unique furniture and textile combinations you don’t frequently see used together (like a modern piece of furniture with a traditional textile.)